fflch/etl/README.md

 php builder.php
 ```

+To bypass the confirmation prompt and force rebuild, you can simply pass the `-y` parameter.

 **4.** Once you have created them, data can be inserted (or updated) whenever needed by:

 ```sh
 php main.php
 ```

+To force build/rebuild while running main.php, you can pass the `-f` parameter.

 **5.** To check the last time the ETL scripts were executed, use the `check.php` script: